berkmancenter/internet_monitor/INDEX_API.md

 Indicators in the Access category measure four **groups**: Internet adoption, speed & quality, price, and literacy & gender equality.
 Only indicators in the Access category are used to score countries.
 This is why the scores and ranking are often referred to as the **Access Index**.

 Indicators in the Control category measure three **groups**: Internet control, filtering, and filtering style.
-How and what a country's government filters is useful to research censorship but not quantitave or verifiable enough to include in the index scores.
+How and what a country's government filters is useful to research censorship but not quantitative or verifiable enough to include in the index scores.

 Indicators in the Activity category are not currently grouped.
 They are data the social activity, topics, and interaction of the people in a country or communication in a specific language.
-These do not affect the Access index but can be used for further reasearch in the social, political, and community aspects of Internet users.
+These do not affect the Access index but can be used for further research in the social, political, and community aspects of Internet users.

 For the full list an explanation of the sources, see: [Internet Monitor Access Index](https://thenetmonitor.org/sources/platform-data).